-For instance, Audi’s range of cars models such as A6 and A8 come equipped with rear view and forward collision warning systems for better vision and safety, thus increasing the scope for such image sensors in automotive applications.
+For instance, Audi’s range of car models such as A6 and A8 come equipped with rearview and forward-collision warning systems for better vision and safety, thus increasing the scope for such image sensors in automotive applications.

 CMOS and CCD are two types of image sensors used in the packaging of these devices, where CMOS is majorly used at present as compared to CCD.
 CMOS sensors are produced in bulk for many low-end applications, and their price depends on its application.